Tasmanian State Government Planning Reforms and related documents

 - For the government's Explanatory Document on the Draft SPPs click here.

 Representations: Over 300 representations (submissions) from the public covering more than 3,000 issues were made in relation to the new draft State Planning Provisions.
 These representations are available on the government's iplan website at www.iplan.tas.gov.au under reviews and hearings, and search on SPP.
-Or for easier, user-friendly access, click here and scroll down to documents.
+Or for user-friendly access, click here and scroll down to documents.

 Submissions of particular interest include those from:

-- Local Councils, many of whom shared numerous and significant concerns about the proposed State Planning Provisions.
+- Local Councils, many of whom share numerous and significant concerns about the proposed State Planning Provisions.
 For example, Hobart City Council sought over 300 changes to the Draft SPPs; Kingborough Council identified numerous issues; and Launceston submitted a representation covering 89 issues in their submission to the Tasmanian Planning Commission.